-Name of product Description, compositional requirements and conditions for use Products or by-products of animal origin Hydrolysed proteins must not be applied on edible parts of the crop. as below: For furs the maximum level of chromium (VI) must not be greater than: not detectable.
-Blood meal Guidance Hoof meal Horn meal You should use products sourced from organic or extensive farming systems where possible.
-Feather meal Bone meal or degelatinised bone meal The Soil Association will continue to review the use of animal products with the aim of Fish meal permitting only animal products sourced from organic or extensive systems in the future.
-If Meat meal you are aware of any research or developments in this area please contact a member of the Hair and 'chiquette' meal Standards Team: consultation@soilassociation.org • Wool • Fur Non-animal based alternatives to these inputs, such as composts, farmyard manure or soft • Hair ground rock phosphate, may be suitable to treat your nutrient deficiency.
-Dairy products Animal products typically have readily available nitrogen and are suitable only for situations Hydrolysed proteins where nitrogen loss can be controlled.
+Name of product Description, compositional requirements and conditions for use Products or by-products of animal origin as below: Hydrolysed proteins must not be applied on edible parts of the crop.
+For furs the maximum level of chromium (VI) must not be greater than: not detectable.
+Blood mealHoof meal Guidance Horn mealFeather meal (1) You should use products sourced from organic or extensive farming systems where possible.
+Bone meal or degelatinised bone meal Fish meal Meat meal The Soil Association will continue to review the use of animal products with the aim of permitting only animal products sourced from organic or extensive systems in the future.
+If you are aware of any research or developments in this area please contact a member of the Meat meat Hair and 'chiquette' meat Wool Standards Team: consultation@soilassociation.org FurHair Non-animal based alternatives to these inputs, such as composts, farmyard manure or soft ground rock phosphate, may be suitable to treat your nutrient deficiency.
+Dairy productsHydrolysed proteins Animal products typically have readily available nitrogen and are suitable only for situations where nitrogen loss can be controlled.
 Products and by-products of plant origin For example, oilseed cake meal, cocoa husks, malt culms.
-Hydrolysed proteins of plant origin Seaweeds and seaweed products For products which have been through the following processes: · (i) physical processes including dehydration, freezing and grinding, (ii) extraction with water or aqueous acid and/or alkaline solution, or (iii) fermentation only from organic or collected in a sustainable way in accordance with point 2.4 of Part III of Annex II to Regulation (EU) 2018/848 Sawdust and wood chips, composted bark The wood must not have been chemically treated after felling. and wood ash Leonardite Raw organic sediment rich in humic acids.
-Only if it is obtained as a by-product of mining activities.
+Hydrolysed proteins of plant origin Seaweeds and seaweed products For products which have been through the following processes: (i) physical processes including dehydration, freezing and grinding, (ii) extraction with water or aqueous acid and/or alkaline solution, or (iii) fermentation only from organic or collected in a sustainable way in accordance with point 2.4 of Part III of Annex II to Regulation (EU) 2018/848 Sawdust and wood chips, composted bark and wood ash The wood must not have been chemically treated after felling.
+Leonardite Raw organic sediment rich in humic acids.Only if it is obtained as a by-product of mining activities.